 Innovations Academy, a single charter school site, works with integrity to align all of our program goals with ESSA provisions, integrating our funds into our LCAP goals We also create alignment with our charter and WASC goals.
-We achieve that by maintaining our dual focus of supporting students to grow social emotionally and academically through the actions listed above.
+We achieve that by maintaining our dual focus of supporting students to grow socially, emotionally and academically through the actions listed above.

-The use of federal funds through Title I A, Title II A and Title IV A will support the funding of these programs to meet our five LCAP goals which all support academic and social emotional improvement:
+The use of federal funds through Title I A, Title II A and Title IV A will support the funding of these programs to meet our five LCAP goals which all support academic and social emotional improvement.
+Goal #1 is the only goal that was reworded to communicate that our focus on test scores has been forced into priority status due to charter school legislation passed over the past few years that measures charters almost exclusively on test scores.

-LCAP Goal #1 Use social emotional and academic assessment data to improve instruction for all students and provide targeted intervention for struggling students.
+LCAP Goal #1 (2021-22)Use social emotional and academic assessment data to improve instruction for all students and provide targeted intervention for struggling students.